 - Create a welcoming and inclusive atmosphere: Encourage all members to participate in discussions, and emphasize the importance of respect and active listening.
 It’s essential to create an environment where everyone feels comfortable sharing their thoughts and opinions without fear of judgment or criticism.

 - Encourage preparation and engagement: Gently remind members to read the selected book and come prepared with thoughts, questions, and insights to share.
 The more engaged and prepared each member is, the more dynamic and rewarding the discussions will be.
+We recommend having some grace if someone doesn’t finish the book, but decide in advance if you’ll be discussing spoilers even if an attendee hasn’t finished reading.

 - Keep the conversation focused and on track: While it’s natural for conversations to meander, try to gently steer the discussion back to the book and its themes when necessary.
 This will ensure that everyone has the opportunity to share their thoughts and insights on the subject at hand.